Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 - Throw in the garlic and cook for another minute.

-- Pour in the red wine and by reduce by three quarters.
+- Pour in the red wine and reduce by half.

-- Turn off saute mode and pour in 175ml (this is more than listed in the ingredients) of beef stock, this helps prevent the IP from flipping into burn mode.
+- Turn off saute mode and pour in 175ml of beef stock.

 - Pour in the beef stock and add the thyme.